-The internship is a 3 hour credit/no credit course and requires a minimum of 150 on-site hours in a semester.
-Students must be a sophomore, junior or senior and have completed SPCH 2310: Human Communication Concepts and at least one of the professional communication courses.
+The internship is a 3-hour credit/no credit course and requires a minimum of 150 on-site hours in a semester.
+Students must have completed 18 hours of Applied Communication (ACOM) courses to be eligible for an internship.

 During the internship experience, students will work with the organization to determine work hours and projects.
 The student will also complete journal entries, which will help the student apply the internship experience to the classroom experience.

-To discuss the program in more detail, please contact Melissa Johnston via email: firstname.lastname@example.org.
+To discuss the program in more detail, please contact Dr. Kristen McIntyre via email: email@example.com.

-To apply for an community internship opportunity, please complete the Online Internship Application Form.
+To apply for a community internship opportunity, please complete the Online Internship Application Form.

-To view information about interning in the UALR Communication Skill Center (CSC), please visit the CSC Internship Page, which has a separate internship application, as seen on this link.
+To view information about interning, volunteering, or completing work study in the UALR Communication Skill Center (CSC), please visit the CSC Opportunities Page, which has a separate application, as seen on this link.